 The virtual safety car is different in that it does not bunch the field together.
 If this system is used, the race director has determined that any recovery work can safely be carried out with drivers lapping at a significantly reduced pace.

-The, again, is shown through the use of yellow flags and VSC being shown on the illuminated signs.
+This, again, is shown through the use of yellow flags and VSC being shown on the illuminated signs.

-Drivers are required to stick to a specific lap delta that is between 30-40 per cent off their normal pace.
+Drivers are required to stick to a specific lap delta that is between 30-40 percent off their normal pace.